Rails Bundle Install and Gemfile

 • Setting gem to required: gem 'gem_name', require: false

 In order to require gems in your Gemfile, you will need to call Bundler.require in your application.
-You can prevent bundler from requiring the gem with require: false, but it will still install and maintain the gem.
+You can prevent the bundler from requiring the gem with require: false, but it will still install and maintain the gem.

 • Adding gem source: gem 'gem_name', source: 'https://gem_site.com'

-You can add source to your gems using source: 'https://gem_site.com', a git repository git: 'ssh@githib.com/git_repository/gem_name', or a system path :path => '.../path_to_gem/gem_name'.
+You can add a source to your gems using source: 'https://gem_site.com', a git repository git: 'ssh@githib.com/git_repository/gem_name', or a system path :path => '.../path_to_gem/gem_name'.

 When installing gems using git, you can set either a branch, tag, or ref for the gem.
 The default branch is branch: 'master'.